Zhuo-Yuanhao/IJCAI26-BFHD/README.md

 Accepted to the 35th International Joint Conference on Artificial Intelligence (IJCAI 2026).

 ## Contact
-For questions about the code, implementation, or reproducibility, please contact:

-Yuanhao Zhuo
-University of Wollongong
-yzhuo@uow.edu.au

-For questions about the paper, supervision, or correspondence, please contact:
+For questions about the code or implementation, please open an issue in this repository.

-Wanqing Li
-University of Wollongong
-wanqing@uow.edu.au